OctechSolutions/Aperture/ApertureStage3Report.md

-The participants generally liked some of the features and expressed that the user interface and layout were simple to use and the system itself was easily accessible and easy to understand for them.
+In general, the participants liked some of the features and expressed that the user interface and layout were simple to use and the system itself was easily accessible and easy to understand for them.
 The changes suggested by the subjects correlate with the features they least liked on the application, the need for a “dark mode,” and making it easier for the users to be able to navigate to a post, making the Chatting system easier, adding more options to sign up beside the google account.